dm-p/powerbi-visuals-chartxkcd/README.md

 If there are bugs, then it's a good question as to whether they exist in chart.xkcd, or this custom visual's ability to drive it.
 Feel free to create issues and I will investigate when I can, advise accordingly (and possibly pass over the fence to the chart.xkcd project if needed).

-This was an exercise for me in how the custom visual framework can drive another charting library, and there's some fun stuff going on under the hood.
+Personally, this was an exercise for me in how the Custom Visuals SDK can drive another charting library, and there's some fun stuff going on under the hood.
 Some of the conditions that handle mapping into the view model are not optimal and will need to be revisited, I'm sure.

-If you wish to learn more about how dataRoles and dataViewMappings work, as well as the code required to make a workable view model, then feel free to check-out, review and ask any questions.
+If you wish to learn more about how `dataRoles` and `dataViewMappings` work, as well as the code required to make a workable view model, then feel free to check-out, review and ask any questions.
 I'll do my best to answer them.
+I'd be happy if the visual can educate potential developers, as well as entertain ;)

 # Privacy Policy